mgunes17/hazelcast-cli-1/README.md

 hazelcast-cli is a Hazelcast management tool, a command line interface to install, configure, and upgrade Hazelcast on the local machine or cloud from any operating system.

+# Building the project

+You can use build.sh file to build.

+#Running the project

+You can use start.sh file to run.

 # Installation

 Run the following command to install hazelcast-cli: